 I’m happy to report that the digital assistant integration on these buds is also more functional than the Elite 75t.
-I didn’t get a chance to test Alexa, but Siri and Google Play registered and responded to my voice commands quickly.
+Both Siri and Google Play registered and responded to my voice commands quickly.
 You shouldn’t have any issues mouthing off orders to Apple or Google’s AI bots.

-Jabra Elite Active 75t: Active and passive noise cancellation
+Jabra Elite Active 75t review: Active and passive noise cancellation

-So, how does it fare against all other models that are actually engineered from scratch with ANC?
-So-so?!??
+How does it fare against other ANC models?
+So-so.
 I give Jabra all the credit in the world for attempting to bring a premium ANC experience to what are already excellent wireless earbuds, but you shouldn’t expect grand results.

-However, the technology is impressive enough to tell the difference in performance when turned on and listening to music simultaneously.
-The combination of actions blocked out close to 70% of the ambient noise around me, which consisted of my brother-in-law shouting via smartphone speaker, a running dishwasher, and hard rain hitting the windowpane.
-The latter was pretty much muted, but the closer I got my smartphone, the more audible my bro-in-law’s voice was, though it was still pretty low and unclear.
+However, the technology is impressive.
+It managed to block out about 70 percent of the ambient noise around me, which consisted of a running dishwasher, hard rain hitting the windowpane, and my brother-in-law shouting through my wife’s iPhone speaker.
+The latter was muted for the most part, but the closer I got to the smartphone, the more audible his voice became, though it was still pretty low and unclear.

-Personalizing the feature is a bit tricky, which requires placing the selector on a specific box to find the strongest noise suppression for you.
-It’ll take a few tries to establish the proper setup, but, personally, I find leaving the selector right on the Jabra block to produce the best results.
+Personalizing the feature is a bit tricky, as it requires placing the selector on a specific box to find the strongest noise suppression for you.
+It’ll take a few attempts to figure out properly, but, personally, I found leaving the selector right on the Jabra block produced the best results.
 Just know that whatever works for me, may not be suitable for you.